Skip to content

 Core checkout performance uv run python scripts/check_core_performance.py report has passed: true for checkout-safe core paths inspect the failing row and fix the regression before changing budgets

-Release evidence uv run python scripts/generate_release_evidence.py --run-gates Markdown and JSON summaries link gate status, artifacts, hashes, and live-smoke manifests inspect the failed gate row and its first triage step
+Release evidence uv run python scripts/generate_release_evidence.py --run-gates Markdown and JSON summaries link gate status, sanitized command output, artifacts, hashes, and live-smoke manifests inspect the failed gate row and its first triage step

 Release provenance .github/workflows/release.yml build provenance attestation tagged release builds upload distributions and request GitHub artifact provenance inspect the release workflow run and attached GitHub attestation